 The most common method of water disinfection and has been safely used for centuries.
 Excellent for potable water disinfection.
-Utilise either gas chlorine, sodium hypochlorite or calcium hypochlorite.
+Utilize either gas chlorine, electrochemically generated chlorine, sodium hypochlorite or calcium hypochlorite.

 Chlorine is a gas at room temperature and pressure and is soluble in water.
 Chlorine hydrolyses with water to form hypochlorous acid and hydrochloric acid according to the following equation:

 Cl2 + H2O → HOCl + HCl

 Sodium Hypochlorite reacts with water as follows:

 This hydrolysis feature makes chlorine very suitable for water disinfection applications where turbulence is present, as chlorine is not present in water as a dissolved gas like chlorine dioxide or ozone.

 Sodium hypochlorite is available as a 12.5% solution or 10% solution (depending upon location).

 Electrochlorination (electrochemical production of chlorine) can produce either gas chlorine or sodium hypochlorite (at up to 50 g/L as NaOCl) from sodium chloride (NaCl) and electrical energy using a membrane electrolysis cell.